Intro to Mobile/Kickstart

 Intro to iOS with Visual Studio

-Essentially the same as Intro to iOS with Xamarin Studio, but uses VS as the development environment and discusses VS specific concerns.
+Learn iOS development with Visual Studio.
+Essentially the same as Intro to iOS with Xamarin Studio, but discusses VS-specific concerns.

 List Views and Adapters in Android